MeganTj/IEL/README.md

 Purpose: This is a step-by-step guide on how to run simulations on Flexemarkets (https://flexemarkets.com/site), using the bot_launcher.py script (referred to as bot launcher or launcher from here on) as well as an IEL manager and IEL trader bots.
 The tutorial is split into two parts: the first is an overview of the Flexemarkets platform, and the second covers the necessary modifications to the bot Python scripts and an explanation of the bot launcher.

+### Part 1: Setup FM account

-Part 1: Consult the FM documentation here: https://docs.google.com/document/d/1P8NnPDw7ScGzjhe_OIakpVP83FhhwZRKpkkYZnUCsas/edit and go through all the steps listed before proceeding to Part 2.
+Consult the FM documentation here: https://docs.google.com/document/d/1P8NnPDw7ScGzjhe_OIakpVP83FhhwZRKpkkYZnUCsas/edit and go through all the steps listed before proceeding to Part 2.
 If one needs help getting an account more quickly, email peter.bossaerts@unimelb.edu.au or jan.nielsen@adhocmarkets.com.
 They will provide the username for logging in, though the password is set by the user and not stored by FM.

-Additional Notes:

 The difference between Adhocmarkets and Flexemarkets is that as of the time this guide is written, only Flexemarkets has the capability for simulations to be run using manager bots, so Flexemarkets is preferred.